ItaiAxelrad/open-spec/docs/_partials/033000 Cast-in-Place Concrete-2.md

  **G. Premoulded Joint Filler:
     1. Premoulded Joint Filler for Expansion joints shall meet the requirements of ASTM D1751, "Preformed Expansion Joint Fillers for Concrete Paving and Structural Construction (Non-Extruding and Resilient Bituminous Types)" or ASTM D1752, "Preformed Expansion Joint Fillers for Concrete Paving and Structural Construction (Non-extruding and Resil­ient Non-bituminous Types)", unless shown otherwise on the plans.

- **H. Joint Sealer**
-    1. Joint Sealer shall meet the requirements of ASTM D1190 for "Concrete Joint Sealer, Hot Poured Elastic Type," unless shown otherwise on the plans.
+ **H. Joint Sealer*    1.
+Joint Sealer shall meet the requirements of ASTM D1190 for "Concrete Joint Sealer, Hot Poured Elastic Type," unless shown otherwise on the plans.

  **I. Waterstops:
     1. Water or polyvinyl chloride water stops shall be placed in joints of structures as shown on the Drawings.